 According to the Broward County Policy 4213, “Proselytising should have no place in the public school.
 Opinion and theory should be clearly stated and identified as such.”
 In layman’s terms, teachers do not have the right to convert a student from one belief to another.

-Principal Michelle Kefford believes teachers must be weary when faced with a hot topic and should act in accordance with district policy.
+Principal Michelle Kefford believes teachers must be wary when faced with a hot topic and should act in accordance with district policy.

 “It depends on the context.
 If a teacher is asked, what is your opinion?
 They have to really just be very cautious, say ‘I don’t want to share my opinion’ and that’s fine.
 But it becomes inappropriate when teachers punish students for their beliefs,” Kefford said.